Nintendo 64 Architecture

 Image

-While I only wanted the console for the article, my friend always wished for a N64 DD, so we bought a complete (but expensive) Japanese N64 DD set together to avoid spending too much individually.
-I then installed N64RGB so we could plug it into a modern TV; and the result is a nice piece of entertainment (and topic of discussion!).
+My timeshared N64 at a friend’s house.
+While I only wanted the console for the article, my friend had long dreamed of owning a 64DD.
+So, we bought a complete (and pricey) Japanese set together to split the cost.
+I then installed the N64RGB mod so we could hook it up to a modern TV.
+The result is a nice entertainment setup (and a great conversation piece!).

 I have to say, this article may be the longest one I’ve ever written, but hopefully you found it a nice read!